GSA/digitalgov.gov/content/posts/2013-07-09-trends-on-tuesday-top-smartphones-on-the-market.md

 url: /2013/07/09/trends-on-tuesday-top-smartphones-on-the-market/
 date: 2013-07-09 9:09:27 -0400
 title: 'Trends on Tuesday: Top Smartphones on the Market'
-summary: 'ComScore&nbsp;recently&nbsp;released&nbsp;key trends in the United States&#8217; smartphone industry for three months (February-May) with Apple ranked as the top smartphone manufacturer and Android as the top smartphone platform.&nbsp;During the three months, 141 million people owned smartphones.
+summary: 'ComScore recently released key trends in the United States&#8217; smartphone industry for three months (February-May) with Apple ranked as the top smartphone manufacturer and Android as the top smartphone platform.
+During the three months, 141 million people owned smartphones.
 Top Smartphone Original Equipment Manufacturers (OEMs)'
 authors:
   - rachel-hurley
 categories: